 Use of Telephone

-When a student withdraws from school all textbooks including consumables are to be returned to the school; also, library books and any other school property/equipment.
-A withdrawal form must be obtained from school office and completed.
-Please remember your student’s account must be paid in full (See Past Due Accounts on page 10 of handbook for the action taken for failure to pay).
+When a student withdraws from school, all textbooks including consumables, library books and any other school property/equipment are to be returned to the school.
+A withdrawal form must be obtained from the school office and completed prior to withdrawal to be considered officially withdrawn.
+Please remember your student’s account must be paid in full (See Past Due Accounts on page 10 of handbook for the action taken for failure to pay

 A Parting Word

 Often as one reads a handbook of any kind the tendency is to come away with the idea that it is a list of do’s and don’ts, which, of course, in some ways it is.
 However, we want to assure you that at the Bentonville Seventh-day Adventist School, we major in the majors and minor in the minors.
 That means that in the classroom and on the playground we major in lifting up Christ to our students.
 We major in building our relationship and our students’ relationships with Jesus.
 We major in teaching the 3 R’s plus a whole lot more.